Candidates should know how to review system configuration to ensure host security in accordance with local security policies.

 $ sudo cat /etc/sudoers # # This file MUST be edited with the 'visudo' command as root. # # Please consider adding local content in /etc/sudoers.d/ instead of # directly modifying this file. # # See the man page for details on how to write a sudoers file. # Defaults env_reset Defaults mail_badpass Defaults secure_path="/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin" # Host alias specification # User alias specification # Cmnd alias specification # User privilege specification root ALL=(ALL:ALL) ALL # Members of the admin group may gain root privileges %admin ALL=(ALL) ALL # Allow members of group sudo to execute any command %sudo ALL=(ALL:ALL) ALL # See sudoers(5) for more information on "#include" directives: #includedir /etc/sudoers.d

-note the 2 important lines: how root gets the right to run all the commands and how the sudo and admin groups get rights to run commands as root.
-The
+- And how the sudo and admin groups get rights to run commands as root:

 The /etc/sudoers file is very important and breaking it will make major problems. to prevent you from adding un-interpretable lines in that file, the

 vi /etc/sudoers.
 This tool will check your edits to make sure that sudo command can understand them.

 Now we know what